Vyral/carlos-gutierrez/_posts/2021-02-01-why-early-spring-is-the-time-to-sell-in-2021.md

   - Home Seller Tips
 excerpt: I have six reasons for you why spring is an ideal time for 2021 home sellers.
 enclosure:
-pullquote: You’ve got a month or two now to get your home ready for the market.
+pullquote: You have a month or two now to get your home ready for the market.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false